Redwoods are the tallest trees in the world. They grow straight and tall to a height of over 300 feet (90 meters).

 favorite for siding, decking, fencing, and lawn furniture.

-is named after Squoyah, a Cherikee Indian who created a writing
+is named after Sequoyah, a Cherokee Indian who created a writing

 means evergreen.
-Other common names: Coast Redwood, California Redwood.
+Other common names: coast redwood and California redwood.

-well-deserved.
-The world's tallest tree is a 379 ft.
-Redwood named
+well-deserved reputation for grandeur.
+The world's tallest tree is a 379 foot (115.5 meters) redwood named

 Hyperion, discovered in 2006 in Redwood National Park.
 Redwoods

-reach maturity at 500 years.
-The oldest is over 2500 years
+reach maturity at about 500 years.
+The oldest is over 2200 years